Palaeoecology in West Cork

 Geology is the study of rocks of the earth, and when we consider that every rock is the result of the environment in which it was formed, studying the rocks can tell us about the environment of this part of the earths crust at that time.

 The glaciation of West Cork in the last ice age gave rise to erosion features and sediments that can inform us about the effect of the ice, and the subsequent cold climate that followed, had on the landscape.

-An ongoing - and it will take time - part of this project is the sampling of the lakes and bogs of West Cork to find, extract and examine those fossils - pollen, spores, diatoms, phytoliths and others, that have been preserved for maybe thousands of years.
+The fossils - pollen, spores, diatoms, phytoliths and others - that can be extracted from lake and bog sediments, may have been preserved for thousands of years, even since the last covering of ice was removed.
 Radiocarbon dating of these organic sediments is an essential part of this, for without the dates we have little to pin our evidence on.
 The sediment is extracted in cores, long tubes of sediment from the surface to the bottom depths; and these are then examined, centimetre by centimetre to see how the changes in the fossils can be used to inform us of the changes in environment as time passed.

-This website will keep changing, progressing as more work is completed - this will take time because it is a lengthy business, studying nature in detail.
-The tabs on the right said of this page are used to specify the latest changes, and the work that is currently in progress.
+The tabs on the right side of this page will be used to specify the latest changes to the website, and the work that is currently in progress.

-If you are inspired to comment on, engage with, or follow up something you see here, great.
-Do.
-Use the Contact page in the menu (and here).
-It is important that we humans should get more deeply involved with the natural world and undo the disjoint between us.
+If you are inspired to comment on, engage with, or follow up something you see here, use the Contact page via the menu (and here).
+It is important that we humans should get more deeply involved with the natural world and undo the disjoint that exists between us and it.